Prince Harry’s Book Just Dropped—Here’s What Royal Experts Are Saying About It

 What will Prince Harry’s book be about?

-Ah, the million dollar question that has royals enthusiasts in a tizzy: What exactly will Prince Harry discuss?
-According to the Penguin Random House press release, the book will dive into Prince Harry’s life, from his childhood as Britain’s prince to his current role as a husband and father of two living in California.
+Ah, the million-dollar question that has royals enthusiasts in a tizzy: What exactly will Prince Harry discuss?
+According to Penguin Random House, the book will dive into Prince Harry’s life, from his childhood as Britain’s prince to his current role as a husband and father of two living in California.

 “I’m writing this not as the prince I was born but as the man I have become,” Prince Harry stated in the press release.
 “I’ve worn many hats over the years, both literally and figuratively, and my hope is that in telling my story—the highs and lows, the mistakes, the lessons learned—I can help show that no matter where we come from, we have more in common than we think.”

 Sounds tame enough, right?
 Well, on the flip side, there’s serious speculation that Prince Harry’s book will drop some big royal bombshells.
 He and Markle did do that infamous Oprah interview back in March 2021, in which they revealed shocking details about their lives as royals.
 They discussed a conversation with a royal family member about how dark their son Archie’s skin tone would be, how Archie wouldn’t be given a royal title or security and Markle’s mental health struggles while a royal.
 They also talked about several factors that led to them stepping back from their royal duties in March 2020, among other topics.